 Come enjoy our authentic farm market experience, from hardwood shelves overflowing with your favorite jams and jellies, Amish noodles, tomato sauces, fruit syrups, desert mixes, salsas, and more to our locally grown farm fresh produce and hormone-free, grass fed beef.

-For some, Carter’s Red Wagon Farm Market is a step back to gentler times when the Fish Hook River was still running rapids through our town, and travelers came to farm markets to stock up on supplies and enjoy a friendly visit.
-For others, the farm market is a new and intriguing opportunity to experience fresher tastes and healthier eating.
+For some, Carters’ Market is a step back to gentler times when the Fish Hook River was still running rapids through our town, and travelers came to farm markets to stock up on supplies and enjoy a friendly visit.
+For others, the Market is a new and intriguing opportunity to experience fresher tastes and healthier eating.

 Strawberries and Shortcakes

 During berry season, you’ll want to buy lots of fresh strawberries so you have enough left over to freeze for special treats.
 We also have delicious shortcake mixes and glazes to turn them into the perfect dessert!
-And after the strawberries are over, pop in for some local grown raspberries and blueberries.
+And after the strawberries are over, pop in for other local grown berries.

 About Our Farm Market Building